Haptic-Solutions/CiliaSDK/README.md

-Code Migrated from Gitlab by bentallea
+Code migrated from Gitlab by bentallea

 Code authored by Peter Sassaman